tcet-opensource/artwork/README.md

 # Artwork

-This repository contains the artowork and assets made for various projects of TCET-opensource
+This repository contains the artwork and assets made for various projects within the Organization